What constitutes workplace hazards?

 - Around 5,250 workers died on the job in 2018 due to workplace issues.
 This is equivalent to about 3.5 deaths per 100,000 full-time workers on average, or more than 100 deaths per week or more than 14 deaths per day for this year alone.

 - Also in 2018, a record of 1,008 or 21.1% of 4,779 worker fatalities in the private sector happened in the construction industry.
 This means that one in five workers fatalities were construction workers.
 These include the following statistics:

-- Getting compressed or caught-in/between 55 (5.5%) (Workers getting compressed or caught-in/between by equipment or objects, struck, caught, or crushed in collapsing equipment, material, or structure.)
+- Also, getting compressed or caught-in/between 55 (5.5%) (Workers getting compressed or caught-in/between by equipment or objects, struck, caught, or crushed in collapsing equipment, material, or structure.)

-Indeed, you cannot be overly prepared, but the truth is, no matter how much you plan and prepare, accidents can still happen at any time.
-Anyone from your team of employees can still get injured.
+The truth is, no matter how much you plan and prepare, accidents can still happen at any time.
+Anyone from your team of employees can still obtain injuries.

 Your proactivity will not go to waste, however.
-One of the best things you can do to ensure your business remains afloat and profitable is to keep your employees safe by making sure they are properly covered.
-A good Worker’s Compensation program is an example of the best coverage you could give your business and your team.
+In addition, one of the best things you can do to ensure your business remains afloat and profitable is to keep your employees safe by making sure they are properly part of the coverage.
+Furthermore, a good Worker’s Compensation program is an example of the best coverage you could give your business and your team.